root4root/tuninetd/README.md

 **-f \<filter>**: specify pcap filter, similar to tcpdump<br/>
 **-t \<ttl>**: seconds of interface (traffic) idle, before 'stop' command (default is 600).<br/>
 **-d**: demonize process<br/>
-**-h**: prints this help
+**-h**: print this help

 `--- If tuninetd stuck in start condition for any reason, you can reset to "standby" (i.e. stop state) with SIGHUP. ---`

-### Examples:
+### 4. Examples:
-Before launching as daemon make sure there is no errors occurs.
+Before launching as a daemon make sure there is no errors.
 In daemon mode tuninetd write status messages and errors to syslog.

 ```sh
 # tuninetd -i tun0 -c /test/runtunnel.sh -f "! host 1.2.3.4" -t 3600 -d